AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: <pref>

-You can force specific default values for the preferences in the customization files through the `<pref>` tag.
-This is the same tag that is used by GPS itself when it saves the preferences edited through the preferences dialog.
+You can force specific default values for the preferences in the customization files through the :file:`<pref>` tag.
+This is the same tag used by GPS itself when it saves the preferences edited via the preferences dialog.

-This tag requires on attribute:

-*name*
-  This is the name of the preference of which you are setting a default value.
-  Such names are predefined when the preference is registered in GPS, and can be found by looking at the :file:`$HOME/.gps/preferences` file for each user, or by looking at one of the predefined GPS themes.
+This tag requires one attribute, :file:`name`, which is the name of the preference of which you are setting a default value.
+These names are defined when the preference is registered in GPS.
+You can find them by looking at the :file:`$HOME/.gps/preferences` file for each user or by looking at one of the predefined GPS themes.

-It accepts no child tag, but the value of the `<pref>` tag defines the default value of the preference, which will be used unless the user has overridden it in his own preferences file.
+It accepts no child tags, but the value of the :file:`<pref>` tag defines the default value of the preference, which is used unless the user has overridden it in his own preferences file.

-Any setting that you have defined in the customization files will be overridden by the user's preferences file itself, unless the user was still using the default value of that preference.
+Any setting you defined in the customization files is overridden by a specification of that preference in the user's preferences file

-This `<pref>` tag is mostly intended for use through the themes (:ref:`Creating_themes`).
+The :file:`<pref>` tag is mostly intended for use in themes (see :ref:`Creating_themes`).

 .. _Creating_themes: